hashicorp-services/tfm/README.md

 Binaries are created as part of a release, check out the [Release Page](https://github.com/hashicorp-services/tfm/releases) for the latest version.

+## Pre-Requisites - TFE to TFC, TFC to TFE, or TFC to TFC Migrations

+The following prerequisites are used when migrating from or to TFE or TFC from TFE or TFC.

-## Pre-Requisites
+## Config File

 `tfm` utilizes a config file OR environment variables.

-## Config File

-A HCL file with the following is the minimum located at `/home/user/.tfm.hcl` or specified by `--config config_file`.
+An HCL file with the following is the minimum located at `/home/user/.tfm.hcl` or specified by `--config /path/to/config_file`.
+Multiple config files can be created to assist with large migrations.

+> [!NOTE]
+> Use the `tfm generate config` command to generate a sample configuration for quick editing.

 ```hcl
 src_tfe_hostname="tf.local.com"